The Carrying of the Cross

 Who carried Jesus's cross to Golgotha?

-Not Jesus alone — Luke records that "the soldiers led him away, they seized Simon from Cyrene, who was on his way in from the country, and put the cross on him and made him carry it behind Jesus" (Luke 23:26).
+Not Jesus alone — Luke records that "as they led him away, they seized one Simon of Cyrene, who was coming from the country, and laid on him the cross, to carry it behind Jesus" (Luke 23:26).

 Who was Simon of Cyrene?